oririnat/sample-web-CTF/README.md

 back site.
-We created this site carefully with a lot of vulnerabilities, Dig down, search and research for as many vulnerabilities as you can find. for some of the exploits, you may use the scripts in the Attckes folder.
+We created this site carefully with a lot of vulnerabilities, Dig down, search and research for as many vulnerabilities as you can find.
+For some of the exploits, you may find relevent solutions in the Attckes folder (Please don't open this Attckes folder unless you have to get a clue)

 After showing us the list of vulnerabilities and exploits, Your next important mission is to fix the vulnerabilities.